 Benefits of using the Framework

-– Helps education and training providers of all kinds to identify the level that has been studied in a particular subject and make it easier to transfer credit points between different learning programmes; and
+Helps education and training providers of all kinds to identify the level that has been studied in a particular subject and makes it easier to transfer credit points between different learning programmes.

 The Scottish Credit and Qualifications Framework has 12 levels.
 The different levels indicate the level of difficulty of a particular qualification.
 The Level Descriptors outline the general outcomes of learning at SCQF levels under five broad headings:

 - knowledge and understanding;

 - generic cognitive skills (e.g. evaluation, critical analysis);

 The Descriptors allow broad comparisons to be made between qualifications and learning and allow learners, employers and the public in general to understand the range of skills and learning that should be achieved at each level.

 Credit points are a way of showing how much time it takes, on average, to complete a qualification or learning programme.
 Along with the Level Descriptors, they allow learners, learning providers and employers to compare different qualifications at the same or even different levels.

 In common with other credit systems, the SCQF works on the basis that one credit point represents the amount of learning achieved through a notional 10 hours of learning time which includes everything a learner has to do to achieve the outcomes in a qualification including the assessment procedures.

 In some instances, it may be possible to transfer SCQF credit points to other learning programmes to ensure that a learner does not have to repeat any learning they have already undertaken.